-Air sampling smoke detectors are great fire prevention technology.
-They provide the fastest possible warning of a potential fire hazard.
-These are also very useful in knowing fires before they even spread.
-This helps to suppress a fire before it even starts.
-Air sampling smoke detectors take in air through air sampling ports, piping, and tubing.
-This is unlike a normal smoke detector that detects smoke as it starts to fill the air in the area.
-It will then analyze the air for smoke.
-These kinds of detectors can pull air in from a number of areas in a building depending on the ability of the detectors to sample ports and piping.
-With this method, using air sampling smoke detectors is a kind of prevention technology that works to look for the presence of smoke or fire and also prevents fires in the early stages of combustion.
+Air sampling smoke detectors are excellent fire prevention technology, providing the fastest possible warning of a potential fire hazard.
+They take in air through air sampling ports, piping, and tubing and analyze the air for smoke.
+These detectors can pull air in from many areas in a building depending on the ability of the sensors to sample ports and piping.
+They are a prevention technology that looks for the presence of smoke or fire and prevents fires in the early stages of combustion.

 Self-Expanding Fire Fighting Foam

-Self-expanding fire-fighting foam is a kind of newer fire prevention technology that’s starting to have a presence in the market especially as fluorine-free foam options are now available.
-It has the same benefits as usual firefighting foam with a few more advantages:
+Self-expanding firefighting foam is a newer fire prevention technology that’s starting to have a presence in the market primarily as fluorine-free foam options are now available.
+It has the same benefits as standard firefighting foam with a few more advantages:

-Self-expanding foam or SEF is stored under pressure and is only taken.
+Self-expanding foam, or SEF, is stored under pressure and is only taken.
 They also mix this on location and will only need enough potable water to meet the volume capacity of the foam storage tank.
-No permanent water supply is needed once this is mixed and the tank is already installed.
-You can place the vessel wherever is most suitable and deploy from there with no additional tools or supplies.
+Once mixed and the tank is installed, no permanent water supply is required.
+You can place the vessel wherever it is most suitable and deploy from there without additional tools or supplies.

-SEF can stand as long as 10 years.
+SEF can stand for as long as ten years.
 This could differ between every manufacturer.
-However, usually, fire prevention technology is a long-lasting solution that you can count on.
-Kindly also note that SEF is not affected by extreme temperatures so this is improved by that fact.
-This also operates flawlessly under direct heat and hot desert conditions; the same as sub-zero temperatures.
+However, fire prevention technology is usually a long-lasting solution you can count on.
+Kindly also note that SEF is not affected by extreme temperatures, so that fact improves this.
+This also operates flawlessly under direct heat and hot desert conditions, the same as sub-zero temperatures.

-SEF also operates entirely on stored energy at a convenient cost.
-It doesn’t really require fire water infrastructure, additional pressure, or gas cylinders to help with actuation making the system less expensive and low maintenance.
-This also provides great performance.
-In a certain fire test, imagine a 40-foot diameter tank with diesel fuel was ignited and left to burn for 90 seconds, SEF was able to control the ignition in 15 seconds and extinguish the fire in 25 seconds.
+SEF operates entirely on stored energy, making it less expensive and low maintenance.
+It also provides excellent performance, such as when a 40-foot diameter tank with diesel fuel was ignited and left to burn for 90 seconds, SEF could control the ignition in 15 seconds and extinguish the fire in 25 seconds.

-A normal fire system extinguished the same fire in a bit more than 10 minutes when a comparison test was run.
-Some of these fire prevention technologies might be right for you if you’re working in an industry such as oil and gas that needs extra protection from possible fires.
-We greatly suggest contacting your fire protection technicians for more information on what kind of technology you need to keep your facility, your assets, your employees, and the space around you safe.
+A standard fire system extinguished the same fire in more than 10 minutes when a comparison test is run.
+Some fire prevention technologies might be right for you if you’re working in an industry such as oil and gas.
+Contact your smart fire protection system’s tech support for more information on what technology you need to keep your facility, assets, employees, and the space around you safe.